Zekfad/dart_lints/README.md

 1. Depend on this package as a **dev_dependency** by running `flutter pub add --dev zekfad_lints`.
-2. Create an `analysis_options.yaml` file at the root of the package (alongside the `pubspec.yaml` file) and include needed config.
+2. Create `analysis_options.yaml` file at the root of the package (alongside the `pubspec.yaml` file) and include desired config.

 ## Configs

-Drop-in replacements for Flutter's or Dart's default config (preference is to use inferred types where possible):
+Drop-in replacements for Flutter's or Dart's default config (preference is given to usage of inferred types where it's possible):

 * `package:zekfad_lints/recommended.yaml` - Same as
   `package:zekfad_lints/untyped/dart.yaml`.